fhur/xql/packages/docs/docs/300-security/200-query-permissions.md

 SynthQL uses a declarative approach to define the permissions required to run a query.

-With SynthQL, you don't need to sprinkle your code with permission assertions or `if` conditions to check for permissions.
+With SynthQL, you don't need to sprinkle your code with permission assertions or `if()` conditions to check for permissions.
 Instead, you define, on a per-query basis, which permissions are required to run the query, and the `QueryEngine` takes care of the rest.

-This approach is both simple and very powerful.
+This approach offers both simplicity and robust security control.

 ## Defining permissions